cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 the source data representation to be tabularized(all data is organized in Rows, every row contains all fields).
 Hierarchical data formats might need multiple transformations(one for each array).

-## Normalized
-Tabularized data might not be fully normalized.
-This is given when there are table fields, that target the same data vault columns in the same relational context.
-(e.g. a row with (PersonID1, Name1, PersonID2, Name2) or (Airportid ,Runway1Length, Runway2Lenght)).
-This kind of incoming datasets need to be normalized when extracting the data.

-## Informationtypes of data
+## Information types of data
 To define the variety of mappings, it is necessary to clarify the types of information, represented by a field.

-- Identification of an object
+- Identification of an object (business key, dependent child key)
 - Attribution or Measure of an object
 - relation between objects (might be “self” relating, hierarchical)
 - Attribution or Measure in a relation